 Repairs neither add to the value or usefulness of property nor appreciably lengthen its life.
 They merely maintain the property in a normal efficient operating condition.
-Deductible repairs include the cost of labor, supplies, and certain other items.
-However, you cannot deduct the value of your own labor.
+The cost of repairs includes the costs of labor, supplies, and certain other items.
+You cannot deduct the value of your own labor.